AlonsoMtzAbascal/statarb-pairs-trading/README.md

 ---

-## The strategy, with an honest benchmark
+## The strategy, with a benchmark

-The full pipeline — Kalman dynamic hedge → causal spread → rolling z-score signal → backtest with costs — is run on the most cointegrated pair, and benchmarked against the naive static-hedge version so the value of the sophistication is measured rather than assumed.
+The full pipeline (Kalman dynamic hedge, then causal spread, then rolling z-score signal, then backtest with costs) is run on the most cointegrated pair, and benchmarked against the naive static-hedge version so the value of the sophistication is measured rather than assumed.